 |YouTube Premium (formerly YouTube Red) is a subscription streaming service; however, it does not offer any audio described content at this time.
 They responded to our inquiry in February 2016 by saying they would pass the request along to their product team.
 See however YouTube TV above.||None|

 There are many other streaming video services that we don't know anything about, but we don't have any reason to believe any of them offer audio described content.
-If you find any, please let us know!
+The world is going crazy with streaming services!
+If you find any worth mentioning, please let us know.

 If you learn that any service above has started offering described programming, please advise the webmaster!

-Several studies from late-2015 to 2018 have shown that the dominant player in the fee streaming video market is Netflix by large margin over its nearest competitors: Amazon's Prime Video, HBO Go, Walmart's Vudu, and Hulu.
+* Studies continue to show that the dominant player in the fee streaming video market is Netflix by large margin over its nearest competitors: Amazon's Prime Video, HBO Go, Vudu, and Hulu.
 (These statistics do not include the free videos on regular YouTube, a very highly used service.) iTunes actually has more described movies than Netflix has described videos, though if you count individual series episodes, Netflix exceeds iTunes.
 Also, iTunes only offers movies, while Netflix has a constant influx of new content, and it is all included for one fee, so we still consider Netflix "dominant."

 (From Yahoo!
 Finance article, April 2019)

-The following information was supplied by ADP Media Committee member Timothy Wynn in October 2018 based on his experimentation with YouTube TV and has been updated with additional user input.
-One user reported in July 2019 that Roku Sticks do not support AD.
+The following information was originally supplied by ADP Media Committee member Timothy Wynn in October 2018 based on his experimentation with YouTube TV and has been updated with additional user input in August 2020 and later.
 All information here is, of course, subject to change.
 Please submit your own experience to the webmaster.
-[Note: SAP means AD, as in has audio description.]